 Like most kids, I started out with a three-wheeled tricycle, then a few years later advanced to a two-wheeled bicycle.
 It’s a part of growing up that most of us experience and enjoy.

-Back in those days, nobody wore a helmet on a bicycle.
-In fact, I don’t think they had even been invented.
-Motorcycles, on the other hand, were different and most riders wore helmets.
+Back in those days, nobody wore a helmet on a bicycle, but motorcycles, on the other hand, were different and most riders wore helmets.

 My first bicycle helmet was a clunky orange thing that I hated wearing.
 It was heavy on the head, and ugly to boot, but my parents told me that I had to wear it.